Lower Derwent Weather

 Lower Derwent Forecast

-Monday Cloudy.
-Medium (40%) chance of showers, becoming less likely later this evening.
-Snow possible above 1000 metres.
-Winds S/SE 15 to 25 km/h becoming light in the late evening.
+Saturday Cloudy.
+Medium (40%) chance of showers in the afternoon and evening.
+Winds W/NW 25 to 35 km/h tending NW/SW 15 to 25 km/h during the morning then becoming light in the evening.

 Lower Derwent Weather Forecasts